-Surrounded by the rocky walls of the Avon Gorge, this pretty park sits on the edge of Clifton Village, a stone’s throw from Bristol’s iconic Clifton Suspension Bridge and a short walk into upmarket Clifton.
-Slides, swings, a mini ground-level trampoline and structures to clamber on make this a winning park in kids’ eyes.
+Surrounded by the rocky walls of the Avon Gorge, this pretty Clifton playground sits on the edge of upmarket Clifton Village, a stone’s throw from Bristol’s iconic Clifton Suspension Bridge.
+This is a park with slides and swings, a mini ground-level trampoline and structures to clamber on make this a winning park in kids’ eyes.

 Parking: You have to pay to park in designated areas in Clifton – look out for the pay machines and signs to check it’s not a Resident’s Only zone.